eric-p-hutchins/code-dream/README.md

 * Configuration options for zoom level, maximum distance, speed, etc.

-* Make it not zoom to empty space so much (know how big the line is and zoom to the middle of the line)

 * Don't move randomly
     * Random is too random and can do the same spot too often.
 Instead, jump through the source in some regular pattern